codemask-labs/stan-js/README.md

 ## Overview

-stan-js is a lightweight and flexible state management library designed for use in React, React Native and event vanilla-js applications.
+stan-js is a lightweight and flexible state management library designed for use in React, React Native and even vanilla-js applications.
 It simplifies the process of managing state in your application by providing a simple `createStore` function.
 This package aims to offer a straightforward solution for state management without the need for extensive type definitions or repetitive code.

 ## Features